 Types of Resources

 Scaling resources start off small at the beginning of the game and get more plentiful as the game progresses.
-These resources replenish every turn regardless of whether they are used or not.1 Examples of scaling resources include playing 1 land per turn in Magic, or gaining one energy per turn in Hearthstone.
+These resources replenish every turn regardless of whether they are used or not.[note]
+I use the term turn here, but it applies equally well to real time games.
+Depending on the speed of the game, a certain amount of elapsed time counts as a “turn” in those cases [/note] Examples of scaling resources include playing 1 land per turn in Magic, or gaining one energy per turn in Hearthstone.
 Pretty much every RPG has a scaling resource represented in new and improved abilities gained while leveling up.

 Scaling resources have the advantage of creating a sense of progression throughout the game.
 Small effects are relevant in the early game, with bigger effects showing up later.
 This sense of progress is psychologically rewarding and the tension of choosing to focus on late game vs. early game often creates a depth of strategy.